lukaszmadrzynski/Website-Update/content/pages/laojun.md

       color: text-dark
     subtitle: Duelve Deeper into the Mountains
     text: >+
-      Escape the crowds and immerse yourself in pristine nature just outside Lijiang Old Town!
-Our ecotour unveils a peaceful

-      haven of biodiversity, a protected water source.
-Discover rare orchids, unique

-      plants like Ghost Pipes, and vibrant birdlife including pheasants and

-      woodpeckers.
-Spot cute squirrels and maybe even a muntjac!
-Explore Naxi

-      minority tombs, learn about medicinal plants and fungi with a local expert.

-      Reach the Top Pagoda for stunning Lijiang and Jade Dragon Snow Mountain views,

-      and conclude at the iconic Black Dragon Pool Park.
-An unforgettable nature experience

-      awaits!
+      Escape the city and discover the untamed wild beauty of Laojun Mountains.
+      Journey

+      through diverse ecosystems, from vibrant wetlands teeming with birdlife to

+      ancient forests echoing with local culture.
+Witness the majestic Yangtze

+      River's First Bend, immerse yourself in Naxi, Bai and Lisu minority traditions,

+      and learn about local nature conservation efforts.
+Hike to breathtaking alpine

+      meadows, experience a traditional bonfire dance, and taste pure Himalayan honey.

+      This immersive adventure offers an authentic connection with nature and culture

+      in a stunning corner of China.

-      *   Duration: Half-Day (Approximately 4 hours)
+      *   Duration: Two Days

-      *   Location: Elephant Hill in Black Dragon Pool Water Source Protected Area
+      *   Location: Laojun Mountains UNESCO Natural Heritage Site

       *   Activity Level: Moderate

-      *   Altitudes: 2400 - 2700 m
+      *   Altitudes: 2400 - 3100 m

-      *   Walking Distance: 5-6 km
+      *   Hiking Distance: no more than 8-9 km per day

-      *   Price: **USD58.00 to USD38.00 Per Person** (based on group sizes of 2
-      and 6 people)
+      *   Price: **from** **USD458.00 to USD313.00 Per Person** (based on group sizes of 2 and 6 people)